 Whether your production is large or small – we will work with you to create the safe, healthy and happy working environment that your team and crew deserve.
 By taking good care of your employees, you’ll see their creativity, resilience and performance improve.

-Matt is an accredited i-act instructor and has adapted our course specifically for the Film and TV industry.
+Matt is an accredited i-act instructor and has adapted the course specifically for the Film and TV industry.
 He regularly delivers i-act to HODs and crew training them to manage and promote positive mental health and wellbeing at work.
 Matt worked in equipment hire for many years supplying both film productions and music events across the UK.
 He has worked on some of the largest film productions including Harry Potter, Batman: The Dark Knight Rises and War Horse.

 Matt is a consultant and trainer for organisations including the Film and TV Charity, BECTU, BFI, Digital Orchard, Raw TV and several businesses at Pinewood Studios.
 He sits on the Film and TV Charity’s working group to develop a mental health training framework and contributed to their Mentally Healthy Productions Toolkit.